 The AMA was incorporated in 1961 and The Castle opened its doors on January 2, 1963.
 Since then it has become known as “The Mecca for Magicians” throughout the world.
 Its membership has grown to about 5,000 active magicians and non-magician members.

-Our members are proud to be a part of an internationally recognized organization that develops new ways of stimulating interest in the art of magic, including its clubhouse, the most unique private club in the world: The Magic Castle.
+Our members are proud to be a part of the Academy of Magical Arts, an internationally recognized organization that develops new ways of stimulating interest in the art of magic and enjoy its home, the most unique private clubhouse in the world: The Magic Castle.